-https://www.brynmawr.edu/inside/offices-services/writing-center
+brynmawr.edu/inside/offices-services/ writing-center

-The Writing Center offers free, individual consultations on writing assignments of any kind: essays, research papers, lab reports, senior theses, and applications for graduate school or fellowships.
-We also offer consultations on public speaking and professional tutoring for multilingual (ESL) writers.
-All writers, experienced and inexperienced, can benefit from constructive conversation about their work with trained readers, and students may come in at any point in the writing process, even without a draft.
-Visit the Writing Center Web site to make an appointment or to learn more about our services.
-Walk-ins are helped on a first-come, first-served basis, and consultations start on the hour.
+The Writing Center offers free, individual consultations on writing assignments of any kind, including essays, research papers, lab reports, senior theses, and fellowship or graduate school applications.
+We also offer consultations on public speaking and writing in languages other than English.
+All writers--whether experienced or novice, native-English-speaking or multilingual-can benefit from constructive conversation about their work with trained readers, and students may come in at any point in the writing process, even without a draft.
+Visit the Writing Center Web site to make an appointment or learn more about our services.
+Walk-ins are helped on a first-come, first-served basis, and

-DORM LEADERS
+DORM LEADERS (BRYNMAWR.EDU/RESIDENTIAL-LIFE/DORM-LEADERS)

-(BRYNMAWR.EDU/RESIDENTIAL-LIFE/DORM-LEADERS)